 Polyphonic writing (which has two or more simultaneous independent melodic parts) had begun to develop in the High Medieval period, and this now became the dominant style.

-This shift led the way towards the Renaissance era that was to follow, which would be characterised by a grander and more complex style.
+This shift led the way towards the Renaissance era that was to follow, which would be characterized by a grander and more complex style.

 Here is a piece of polyphonic music by Guillaume de Machaut, a major composer of the late Medieval era: